akoreman/Marching-Cubes-Unity-Job-System/README.md

-# Marching Cubes Gravitational Potential
+# Marching Cubes

 WIP.
-Visualisation of the gravitational potential of a collection of massive bodies using the marching cubes algorithm.
-Main goal is to visualise the Lagrange points.
+Implementation of the marching cubes algorithm to visualise scalar fields.
 Implemented using Unity3D.